b13/menus/README.md

         </f:for>
     </nav>

-Note: the languageMenu hold the siteLanguage on each item in the `language` property as an array
+**Note**: the languageMenu hold the siteLanguage on each item in the `language` property as an array

 ### List Menu